jsoma/storytelling-2015/class-09-10/README.md

 ### Combining two datasets

-What if you have a shapefile/GeoJSON for the shapes and a CSv for your data?
-Well, this is a terrible way to do it, but it's what we're able to do now.
+What if you have a shapefile/GeoJSON for the shapes and a CSV for your data?
+We're going to do it in a *half-good* way.

+We're going to use the `queue` library to read in a list of files, and then use JavaScript to combine the csv into your json data.

 **MAKE SURE YOU HAVE A COLUMN THAT IS THE SAME BETWEEN THE TWO, NAMES OR ABBREVIATIONS OR CODES OR WHATEVER**.
 It'll probably be `GEO_ID` and `GEO.id` if you're downloading Census data and using the counties geojson we used in class.